 This Wednesday we begin the season of Lent, those 40 days of penitence and preparation for Easter.
-And the last words we hear from God as we head into this season are an admonition to listen to Jesus.
+The last words we hear from God as we head into this season are an admonition to listen to Jesus.

-Biblical scholar Marcus Borg notes that the Divine Voice actually has a name in the Jewish tradition, bat cole, which translates “the daughter of a sound.”
+Biblical scholar Marcus Borg notes that the Divine Voice actually has a name in the Hebrew tradition, bat cole, which translates “the daughter of a sound.”